 Swarm algorithms

-Swarm intelligence (swarm algorithms) is the study of computer systems inspired by “collective intelligence”.
-Collective intelligence emerges through the cooperation of a large number of homogeneous agents in the environment.
-Examples include schools of fish, flocks of birds and ant colonies.
+Swarm intelligence (swarm algorithms) is the study of computer systems inspired by "collective intelligence".
+Collective intelligence emerges thanks to the cooperation of a large number of homogeneous agents in the environment.
+Examples include schools of fish, flocks of birds, and colonies of ants.
 This intelligence is decentralized, self-organized and distributed across an environment.
-In nature, such systems are commonly used to solve problems such as efficient foraging, prey escape, or colony displacement.
+In the wild, such systems are commonly used to solve problems such as efficient foraging, evading prey, or moving colonies.

-Information is usually stored in all participating homogeneous agents, or is stored or communicated in the environment itself, for example through the use of pheromones in ants, dancing in bees and proximity in fish and birds.
+Information is usually stored in all participating homogeneous agents, or is stored or communicated in the environment itself, for example through the use of pheromones in ants, dancing in bees, and proximity in fish and animals. birds.

-Ants, for example, can perform only a limited range of functions, but an ant colony can build bridges, create food and information highways, wage war, and enslave other species of ants. – all of this is beyond the comprehension of a single ant.
-Similarly, schools of fish, flocks of birds, beehives and other species exhibit behavior indicative of a planning by a superior intelligence that does not really exist.
+Ants, for example, can only perform a limited range of functions, but an ant colony can build bridges, create food and information highways, wage war, and enslave other ant species. - all of this is beyond the comprehension of a single ant.
+Likewise, schools of fish, flocks of birds, beehives, and other species exhibit behavior indicative of planning by a higher intelligence that does not actually exist.

 This happens through a process called stigmergy.
 Simply put, a small change by one member of the group causes the other members to behave differently, leading to a new pattern of behavior.